 TGm editor: Please modify the following paragraph in this subclause as shown below:

 An EMA AP that includes a partial list of nontransmitted BSSID profiles in its Beacon frame, S1G Beacon frame, or DMG Beacon frame, shall advertise a particular nontransmitted BSSID profile in a repeating pattern such that the profile is present in at least one beacon in a sequence of beacons indicated by the Full Set Rx Periodicity field of the Multiple BSSID Configuration element, unless the membership of the multiple BSSID set changes.
-An EMA AP shall include a nontransmitted BSSID profile in the DTIM beacon of that BSS so that STAs associated to that AP can receive the profile (and any updates to the BSS configuration) without having to wake up for additional beacons.
+An EMA AP shall include a nontransmitted BSSID profile in the DTIM Beacon frame of that BSS so that STAs associated to that AP can receive the profile (and any updates to the BSS configuration) without having to wake up for additional beacons.
 An EMA AP shall select the DTIM interval for a nontransmitted BSSID as a multiple of the value carried in the Full Set Rx Periodicity field of the Multiple BSSID Configuration element.
 Annex AA provides several example configurations.

-NOTE 3 – An AP corresponding to a nontransmitted BSSID advertises any changes to its BSS operational parameters during the beacon interval that follows the profile's DTIM beacon.
+NOTE 3 – An AP corresponding to a nontransmitted BSSID advertises any changes to its BSS operational parameters during the beacon interval that follows the profile's DTIM Beacon frame.
 For example, an AP corresponding to the nontransmitted BSSID can send a broadcast Disassociation frame to disassociate all STAs associated with it.

 11.2.3.5.1 Power management with APSD procedures